 Horizontal or Dutch lap siding is one of the most popular and frequently used styles on homes across the country.
 Homes of nearly any size, style, and architectural design can make use of traditional lap siding in several sizes to achieve their exterior covering goals.
 Lap siding can be used on its own or paired with more decorative options to highlight certain aspects of a home’s design.

 Fiber cement comes in a wood-look alternative to traditional lap siding.
 Choose from either cedar-look, which has a natural-looking wood grain in the surface of the siding, or smooth, which has the appearance of freshly sanded wood.
 Either type can be found in several sizes beginning at 5-1/4-inches and heading up to 12-inches wide, so you can customize the look of your home.
-Both types also come ready to paint or are available in 22 brilliant colors that won’t peel, fade, or chip.
+Both types also come ready to paint or are available in 22 brilliant colors.
 Cedar-look planks are also available in natural wood stains as well.

 Another popular choice for wood siding is the vertical plank, or board-and-batten siding.
 This type of application involves two sizes of wood siding installed vertically, with a smaller batten being installed over the seams between the boards to help keep out moisture.
 The look is not only classic, it has a lot of dimension that works well on beach properties, Country-style homes, and barns.